LArSoft/larsoft.github.io/wiki/NuSoft_and_LArSoft.md

     NUTOOLS_CXXFLAGS=-g -O0 -std=c++0x
     NUTOOLS_CFLAGS=-g -O0

-Compiling LArSoft Code against nutools(#Compiling-LArSoft-Code-against-nutools)
+Compiling LArSoft Code against nutools
 ----------------------------------------------------------------------------------

 If you want to include code from any of those packages in your package or link against their libraries, you need to set the LDFLAGS and CPPFLAGS variables to point at the appropriate locations for the packages mentioned above. \